-Modern marketing increasingly concerns improving the customer experience; considering the needs of your users, delivering on their expectations and delighting them in the process.
-Organizations are wisely prioritizing a consistent, pleasant and compelling experience from first touch through sale and all the way to reengagement to differentiate themselves, improve processes and build loyalty.
+Modern marketing increasingly concerns improving the customer experience; considering the needs of your users, delivering on their expectations, and delighting them in the process.
+Organizations are wisely prioritizing a consistent, pleasant, and compelling experience from the first touch through the sale and to re-engagement to differentiate themselves, improve processes, and build loyalty.

 To handle this growing responsibility, a new C-suite executive is stepping up to the plate.
 The Chief Experience Officer (sometimes referred to as a Chief Customer Officer) is charged with leveraging best practices in user experience and innovating new ways to improve it, all with the ultimate goal of increased market share.

-But in order to understand what the CXO does, you have to take a step back to understand why the position was created in the first place.
+But to understand what the CXO does, you have to take a step back to understand why the position was created in the first place.

 The Origin of Customer Experience

-One of the first formal recognition of the potential of customer experience as a discipline was all the way back in 2007.
+One of the first formal recognition of the potential of client experience as a discipline was back in 2007.
 The Harvard Business Review noted its rise in an article entitled Understanding Customer Experience by Christopher Meyer and Andre Schwager.
-The authors argue that the customer experience with a brand extends well beyond simple customer care; it extends through the entire customer lifecycle, beginning with advertising and ending when the product is no longer used.
+The authors argue that the degree of client satisfaction with a brand extends well beyond simple customer care; it extends through the entire customer lifecycle, beginning with advertising and ending when the product is no longer used

 With the proliferation of mobile devices and the on-the-go consumer, many companies are putting the customer experience at the forefront of product discussions.